 What are Substitutes and Complements?

 We can learn the association between the quantity of a commodity that a customer picks and the cost of a related commodity.
 The quantity of a commodity that the customer picks can rise or come down with the increase in the cost of a related commodity relying on whether the two commodities are complementary or substitutes to each other.

-Commodities which are utilised collectively known as complementary goods.
-Instances of commodities which are supplement to each other incorporate coffee and sugar, shoes and socks, etc. Since coffee and sugar are utilised together, a rise in the cost of sugar is likely to decrease the demand for coffee and a decrease in the cost of sugar is likely to raise the demand for coffee.
+Commodities utilised collectively are known as complementary goods.
+The instances of commodities supplementary to each other are coffee and sugar, shoes and socks, etc. For example, coffee and sugar are used together.
+Therefore, an increase in the cost of sugar is likely to decrease the demand for coffee and vice versa.
 Similar is the case with other supplements.